Person calculating the cost of medical travel insurance for surgery abroad

 Patients often compare medical travel insurance to cheap travel policies and wonder why the premium is higher.
 The comparison is misleading because the two products cover fundamentally different risks.

-Medical travel insurance is underwritten specifically for the risk profile of patients traveling for elective procedures.
-The premium reflects the actual risk being covered — surgical complications that can cost tens of thousands of dollars — not the lower-risk profile of general travel emergencies.
+Medical travel insurance plans are designed specifically for the risk profile of patients traveling for elective procedures.
+The premium reflects the actual risk being covered, surgical complications that can cost tens of thousands of dollars, not the lower-risk profile of general travel emergencies.

 What If I’m Traveling With a Companion?

 Many patients travel with a spouse, adult child, or friend.
-A strong medical travel plan addresses two different needs:
+A well-designed medical travel plan can address two different needs:

-We can quote both options based on your travel group.
+Avia is an independent broker and a licensed Avia specialist can quote both options across third-party insurance providers based on your travel group.

 How to Get Your Price (The Fast, Accurate Way)